Citations & Directories? What are these, how do you acquire them, and what is their value?

 Niche or Geo Citations

 These are industry or geo-location-specific.
-Local sites, such as the chamber of commerce websites, fall into this category, as do the websites of professional guilds and associations related to your industry.
+Local sites, such as chamber of commerce websites, fall into this category, as do the websites of professional guilds and associations related to your industry.
 For example, a model train store might work on building citations on sites that belong to their town’s chamber of commerce, regional hobby groups dedicated to model trains, local blogs, and others.

 How Many Citations Should a Business Have?